Stock market today: Wall Street is mixed ahead of updates on U.S. shoppers

-NEW YORK (AP) — Wall Street is drifting Monday ahead of reports showing how much a slowing economy is hurting what’s prevented a recession so far: solid spending by U.S. households.
+NEW YORK (AP) — Wall Street is drifting Monday ahead of reports that will show how much a slowing economy is hurting what’s prevented a recession so far: solid spending by U.S. households.

 The S&P 500 was virtually unchanged in its first trading after closing out a second straight down week.
-The Dow Jones Industrial Average was down 66 points, or 0.2%, at 33,234, as of 9:40 a.m.
+The Dow Jones Industrial Average was edging down 19 points, or 0.1%, to 33,280, as of 11 a.m.
 Eastern time, while the Nasdaq composite was 0.1% higher.

-Some of the sharper moves came from companies announcing takeovers of rivals, including an 8.7% drop for energy company Oneok after it said it’s buying Magellan Midstream Partners.
-Magellan jumped 14%.
+Some of the sharper moves came from companies announcing takeovers of rivals, including a 6.3% drop for energy company Oneok after it said it’s buying Magellan Midstream Partners.
+Magellan jumped 15.5%.
 But the larger market was relatively quiet as several concerns continue to drag on Wall Street.

 Chief among them is the fear of a recession hitting later this year, in large part because of high interest rates meant to knock down inflation.
 But concerns are also rising about cracks in the U.S. banking system and the U.S. government's inching toward a possible default on its debt as soon as June 1, which economists warn could be catastrophic.